The Install

 There is a small oddity when installing CentOS when it comes to accessing the internet.
 When you first install the OS you may or may not be able to connect to the outside world, but after the first reboot you most certainly will not have a connection.
 This is due to the

-property in the ifcfg config file being set to no
+ONBOOT property in the ifcfg config file being set to no by default.

 If you type